jupyter/governance/software_steering_council.md

 - Changing the Jupyter Governance model.
 - Creation of new Jupyter Subprojects.
 - Removal of Subprojects from Jupyter.
-- Designation of working groups that have a non-software focus but that carry a representative to the SSC, for specific topics where this is desired.
+- Designation of working groups that have a representative on the SSC.

 ## Membership